OpenEarthLab/FengWu/README.md

 This repository presents the inference code and pre-trained model of FengWu, a deep learning-based weather forecasting model that pushes the skillful global weather forecasts beyond 10 days lead.
 The original version of FengWu has 37 vertical levels.
 To make it easier for real-time evaluation with operational analysis data, the pre-trained model released here accepts 13 vertical levels.
 If you are interested in the technique details, please refer to the arxiv version: https://arxiv.org/abs/2304.02948.

+If you have any questions, feel free to contact Dr. Lei Bai <bailei@pjlab.org.cn>.

 ## Requirements

 ```